jpdarela/LuaEnv/README.md

 - **Package installation issues**: Ensure the custom tree directory is writable and the path is correctly specified

 ### After Installation
 Your Lua installation will be ready to use.
-For DLL builds, a detailed `USAGE.txt` file is included with comprehensive instructions.
 Here's a quick reference:

 #### Running Lua
 ```bash